microsoft/codespace-features/src/external-repository/NOTES.md

 }
 ```

-In this scenario, during the prebuild process an ADO token will be obtained via OIDC.
-This token will be used
+In this scenario, during the prebuild process an ADO token will be obtained via OIDC and the Federated Identity Credential.
-during the git clone process only.
-If you have other scripts you are running during `onCreateCommand` you can
+This token will be used during the git clone process only.
+If you have other scripts you are running during
-run the command `external-git prebuild` and the token will be sent to stdout.
-You can then use this to install
+`onCreateCommand` you can run the command `external-git prebuild` and the ADO token will be sent to stdout for you
-dependencies from feeds or anything else you may need.
-The token will only be available during the prebuild
+to use in your scripts to install dependencies from feeds or anything else you may need.
+The token will only be
-process and this has to be done after the clone command so that the OIDC login has already happened.
+available during the prebuild process and this has to be done after the clone command so that the OIDC login has
+already happened.

 > [!NOTE]
 > You MUST install the Azure CLI feature in your devcontainer.json if using this option